+Figure 8

-Some columns had to be dropped altogether, simply because were consisting of mostly N/A values and would bring little to no benefits in the next phases.
+Some columns had to be dropped altogether, simply because were consisting of mostly N/A values and would bring little to no benefits in the next phases, while removing them would bring much higher performance related benefits.
+Or because they contained duplicate data, like “Incident_month” and “Incident_year”, data, which is already stored in “Incident_date”.